mtermoul/col-admin/article/article.md

         {text: 'State', value: 'state', type: 'lookup'}
     ],
 ```
 This is the list of filter fields that the user can select.
 You can also see that I added a type for each filter field.
-Filter type will be used lated to dicide wchich function will be called to run the filter operations.
+Filter type will be used lated to decide which function will be called to run the filter operations.
 Many fields will have the same data types, therefore we don't need to call a separate function to filter by that field.
 We will call the same function for all fields that share the same data type.

 ```